-There is limited evidence of these cross-169. cutting issues being explicitly addressed in RBA collaborative activities.
+169. There is limited evidence of these crosscutting issues being explicitly addressed in RBA collaborative activities.
 The RBAs have done some work together on indigenous peoples in Indonesia.
 In Colombia, FAO and WFP are active with regard to the challenges of social inclusion for Venezuelan migrants and to the broader national challenges of peace and reconciliation.
 The COVID-19 pandemic has created many new social and economic inclusion challenges as usual migration and trade patterns are disrupted (see box).
 The RBAs' Resilience Initiative referred to above emphasises the importance of including and benefiting young people.
-GEWE and social inclusion are related concerns, and the recent evaluation of the JP RWEE found that the programme gave some but not sufficient attention to social inclusion.
-"The evaluation team has not been made aware of studies which assess the level of social inclusion and whether the
+GEWE and social inclusion are related concerns, and the recent evaluation of the IP RWEE found that the programme gave some but not sufficient attention to social inclusion.
+"The evaluation team has not been made aware of studies which assess the level of social inclusion and whether the selection criteria for participating in groups may